 Sites: One placement in an elementary school setting and one placement in a secondary (middle or high) school setting

 Site Supervisors: For each placement, a licensed school counselor employed in a K-12 school who has at least three years of counseling experience and training in counselor supervision.

 Hours: 300 hours per 16-week semester, for a cumulative total of 600 internship hours.
-Each semester must include at least 120 direct service hours such as client assessment, counseling, psycho-educational activities, and client consultation.
-The remaining 180 hours may include observation, maintaining case notes, consultation with other counselors, etc.
+Each semester must include at least 120 direct service hours such as student assessment, academic/career planning, individual counseling, small group counseling, classroom guidance lessons, and psycho-educational activities.
+The remaining 180 hours may include observation, maintaining case notes, collaboration, consultation with other counselors, etc.